Set Xcode build numbers to incremented or timestamps

 If your project is old enough to keep Info.plist checked in (no auto-generated plist, GENERATE_INFOPLIST_FILE = NO), agvtool won't help and you're back to editing the plist by hand:

-If a CI system (Fastlane lanes, Xcode Cloud, etc.) is also bumping the build number, coordinate which side owns it — two scripts fighting over the same value will produce off-by-one builds and confusing diffs.
+If a CI system (Fastlane's increment_build_number, Xcode Cloud's CI_BUILD_NUMBER, etc.) is also bumping the build number, coordinate which side owns it — two scripts fighting over the same value will produce off-by-one builds and confusing diffs.

 The longer-term answer is to migrate to the auto-generated plist and let build settings own the version numbers.
 Less Xcode-project churn, fewer merge conflicts, and the bump is one line.